SamitSaha/Music-Platform-Website-Designe/README.md

-# Music Platform Website Designe
+# Music Platform Website Design
- HTML:5, CSS - BootStrap, Javascript languages are used. and it is responsive webiste.
+ HTML:5, CSS - BootStrap, and Javascript languages are used. and it is a responsive website.